James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

 ## Iteration 6: the first-order separator ablation (2026-08-16)

 Iteration 5 showed the low-rank correction and tiny gauge do not capture the rotation.
-The remaining question: can a DIFFERENT linear separator -- one whose sufficient statistics are first-order (class sums, no covariance) -- express the probe's gain? `probe_separator_ablation_diag.py` tests eight forms.
+The remaining question: can a DIFFERENT linear separator, one whose sufficient statistics are first-order (class sums, no covariance), express the probe's gain? `probe_separator_ablation_diag.py` tests eight forms.
 Results (ceiling mIoU, pool 50k):